gabrielromario13/moto-x-share-api/README.md

   - By default, application connect to http://localhost:15672
 - [PostgreSQL](https://www.postgresql.org/download/)
   - Connection string configured on appsettings.json
-  - Migrations will be applied when you run the application
+  - Migrations will be applied when you start the application

 ## Implemented technologies: